GenomicsAotearoa/hts_workshop_mpi/level2/03-intro-to-nesi.md

 In the `slurm` example we just worked through, we were provided the software names and versions to a piece of software (`BLASTn`) and a database which were both already installed on NeSI.
 But what do we do if we don't know what is available, or what version it is?

 Before we worry about loading software, there are a few handy commands and resources for finding existing software on NeSI.
 The most user-friendly option is the NeSI [Supported Applications](https://support.nesi.org.nz/hc/en-gb/sections/360000040076-Supported-Applications) web page which provides an up to date list of everything available on NeSI.
-Easch piece of software lists the versions installed and links to the software documentation, and every entry is tagged with some handy keywords to enable quick searching.
+Each piece of software lists the versions installed and links to the software documentation, and every entry is tagged with some handy keywords to enable quick searching.

 Alternatively, if we are already logged into NeSI then we can search from the command line to find software relevant to us.
 To view our currently loaded software modules, we can use the `module list` command.